Examples¶

 Experimental setting: behavior and api is subject to change until stable.

-New in version 1.10.0: enter: false
+Added in version 1.10.0: enter: false

 option.
 Pane-level support.